neelansh22/PIIT/README.md

-# PIIT - pii-identification-tool
+# PIIT - Personal Information Identification Tool.

-**pii-identification** is an offline Python tool for detecting and redacting sensitive Personally Identifiable Information (PII) in text.
+**PIIT** is an offline Python tool for detecting and redacting sensitive Personally Identifiable Information (PII) in text.
 It is designed for use in any data project.
 Quite useful for a first iteration to be used as a layer on top of sensitive data that must remain within an org's internal data ecosystem.
 ---

 ## Features